amebalabs/SwiftKey/README.md

 - `stick` — Keep overlay open after execution (optional)
 - `notify` — Show notification after execution (optional)
 - `batch` — Execute all submenu items (optional).
 Alternative: hold ⌥ for batch execution.
+- `hidden` — Item is not shown in UI but can be triggered by key or hotkey (optional, defaults to false).
+Note: If a submenu contains only a single hidden item, it will still be shown.
 - `submenu` — Nested menu items (optional)
 - `hotkey` — Global keyboard shortcut (optional)